 If the presentation has SPs that are unrelated to others, we can quickly run them.
 Questions will be limited on the SPs if time is running out and nearing the 30 mins threshold.

 If the presentation has SPs that are related to others, then we can try to merge them and run all together (merged or with options) and limit discussions on the SPs (5-10 mins).

+A member can request for a submission that was presented in the past to be added to the following item of the agenda: Technical Submissions: Run SPs from Previous Topics.

+The request needs to be sent to theTGbe reflector at least 24-hours prior to the start of the respective conference call.

+The document containing the SP(s) to be run shall be posted in the server at least 24-hours in advance prior to running the SP(s).

 Guideline-Spec Text Drafting for TGbe D0.1